 In the event the carrying amount of plant and equipment is greater than the recoverable amount, the carrying amount is written down immediately to the estimated recoverable amount.
-A formal assessment of recoverable amount is made when impairment indicators are present (refer to Note 1(f) for details of impairment).
+A formal assessment of recoverable amount is made when impairment indicators are present.